Neelam-Yadav581/twitter-market-scraper/docs/TECHNICAL_APPROACH.md

   extraction could extend the same pattern per-partition once corpus size makes it worthwhile; at the current scale, TF-IDF fitting itself is the cheaper step.

-## 7. Ethical / ToS note

-Automated scraping of X without its paid API is against X's Terms of Service.
-This project is built for educational/personal-research purposes as specified by the assignment ("no paid APIs allowed... consider using Selenium").
-Anyone running the live scraper should use their own account, keep the built-in rate limiting intact, and avoid redistributing or commercializing collected data.